MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 - **Linux servers**:
     - For Linux servers, you must have Python installed.
 Python 3 is recommended for all distros, but is required for RHEL 8.x and Ubuntu 20.04 or higher.
     - Automatic deployment of the Defender for Endpoint sensor on Linux machines might not work as expected if machines run services that use [fanotify](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux#system-requirements).
 Manually install the Defender for Endpoint sensor on these machines.
 - **Azure VMs**: Check that VMs can connect to the Defender for Endpoint service.
-If machines don't have direct access, your proxy settings or firewall rules need to allow access to Defender for Endpoint URLs.
-Review proxy settings for [Windows](/defender-endpoint/configure-proxy-internet) and [Linux](/defender-endpoint/linux-static-proxy-configuration) machines.
+    - If machines don't have direct access, proxy settings or firewall rules need to allow access to Defender for Endpoint URLs.
+    - Review proxy settings for [Windows](/defender-endpoint/configure-proxy-internet) and [Linux](/defender-endpoint/linux-static-proxy-configuration) machines.
-- **On-premises VMs**: We recommend [onboarding on-premises machines as Azure Arc-enabled VMs](/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).
-If you [onboard on-premises VMs directly](onboard-machines-with-defender-for-endpoint.md), Defender Server Plan 1 features will be available, but most Defender for Servers Plan 2 functionlity isn't available.
+- **On-premises VMs**: We recommend that you [onboard on-premises machines as Azure Arc-enabled VMs](/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).

+    If you [onboard on-premises VMs directly](onboard-machines-with-defender-for-endpoint.md), Defender Server Plan 1 features are available, but most Defender for Servers Plan 2 functionality doesn't work.
 - If you've moved your subscription between Azure tenants, some manual preparatory steps are also required.
-For details, [contact Microsoft support](https://portal.azure.com/#view/Microsoft_Azure_Support/HelpAndSupportBlade/~/overview).
+[Contact Microsoft support](https://portal.azure.com/#view/Microsoft_Azure_Support/HelpAndSupportBlade/~/overview) for details.
-- **Windows 2012 R2 and 2016**: If you deploy Defender for Servers Plan 2 without the Defender for Endpoint sensor deployed on Windows 2012 R2 and 2016 servers, and then downgrade to Plan 1, the sensor won't be deployed automatically to those servers, so that your existing deployment isn't changed without your explicit consent.
+- **Downgrading to Plan 1 for Windows machines**: If you deploy Defender for Servers Plan 2 and don't deploy the Defender for Endpoint sensor on Windows 2012 R2 and 2016 servers, the sensor won't be automatically deployed if you later downgrade to Plan 1.
+This ensures that your existing deployment isn't changed without your explicit consent.

-## Enable integration on a subscription
+## Enable on a subscription

-Defender for Endpoint integration is enabled by default.
-If you've turned off the Defender for Endpoint integration on a subscription, you can turn it on again manually as needed.
+Defender for Endpoint integration is enabled by default when you enable a Defender for Servers plan.
+If turn off the Defender for Endpoint integration on a subscription, you can turn it on again manually as needed using these instructions.

 1. In Defender for Cloud, select **Environment settings** and select the subscription containing the machines on which you want to deploy the Defender for Endpoint integration.